WallarooLabs/wally/book/pony/api-basics-stateless.md

   fun name(): String => "CheckTransaction"
 ```

 A few points of interest.
-First, we are naming our computation `CheckTransaction` and define it as a `primitive`.
+First, we name our computation `CheckTransaction` and define it as a `primitive`.
 You can think of a `primitive` as a stateless class.
 Second, we specify that `CheckTransaction` is a `StatelessComputation` transforming values of type
 `Transaction` to values of type `Alert` (or `None` if there is no call for an alert).
 Third, we define an `apply` method that constitutes the computation logic itself.
 Finally, all `StatelessComputation` objects must implement a `name` method for performance monitoring purposes, so we include one here.

 Our application consists of a simple pipeline which takes a `Transaction`, passes it to a `CheckTransaction`, which optionally passes an `Alert` to a sink for sending to external systems.
 Here is all the code for defining the application itself (we'll break it down step by step):